openlookeng/hetu-core/hetu-docs/en/admin/dynamic-catalog.md

 This section introduces the dynamic catalog feature of openLooKeng.
 Normally openLooKeng admins add data source to the engine by putting a catalog profile (e.g. `hive.properties`) in the connector directory (`etc/catalog`).
 Whenever there is a requirement to add, update or delete a catalog, all the coordinators and workers need to be restarted.

-In order to dynamically change the catalogs on-the-fly, openLooKeng introduced dynamic catalog feature.
+In order to dynamically change the catalogs on-the-fly, openLooKeng introduced dynamic catalog feature.The principle of a dynamic catalog is to manage the catalog-related configuration files on a shared file system and then synchronize all coordinator and worker nodes from the shared file system to local and load them.
 To enable this feature.

 * First, configure it in the `etc/config.properties`:
     ```